Fishing

 What licenses are required?

-The National Park Salmon License is free of charge and will be available at the seasonal Northwest River shack in the park.
+The National Park Salmon License is free of charge and will be available at the seasonal Northwest River kiosk in the park on June 21, 2024 from 9:00 am to 4:00 pm, and during regular fishing hours beginning on June 22, 2024.
 A full list of regulations will be provided to each angler.
 The Newfoundland and Labrador Inland Salmon License must be purchased prior to picking up a National Park Salmon License and is available at community vendors such as convenience stores, garages and fishing shops.

 Quick facts

-• Each angler is restricted to one salmon and catch-and-release angling is not permitted.
+• Each angler is restricted to one salmon and catch-and-release angling is not permitted for salmon between 30 and 63 cm.

-• The fishery may close at any time if water temperatures reach 22 °C for three consecutive days, water levels are deemed to be too low for salmon passage upstream, or concerns related to the long term sustainability of the salmon population arise.
+• The fishery may close at any time if water levels are deemed too low for salmon passage upstream and/or concerns arise related to the long-term sustainability of the salmon populations.

-Daily catch and possession limit of salmon (Salmo salar) is 1 per season (Provincial and Park tags required) from Northwest River only.
-Retention of Brook Trout (Salvelinus fontinalis) is also permitted on the Northwest River with a National Park fishing permit.
+• Retention of Brook Trout (Salvelinus fontinalis) is also permitted on Northwest River with a National Park fishing permit.
 Daily catch and possession limit is 10.

 For specific information regarding salmon fishing: